raul-izquierdo/english/sources/vocabulary/Doing Things/At Work.$.md

 tienes la capacidad de ...?
-    = are you able to `Are you able to work overtime?` - `I am able to work overtime` = can you handle `Can you handle the pressure?` - `I can handle the pressure` = do you have what it takes (informal) `Do you have what it takes to be a manager?` = Do you have the required skills for ...?
+    = are you able to `Are you able to work overtime?` - `I am able to work overtime` = can you handle `Can you handle the pressure?` - `I can handle the pressure` = do you have what it takes (i) `Do you have what it takes to be a manager?` = Do you have the required skills for ...?
-    = Do you possess the necessary qualifications to ...? (formal)
+    = Do you possess the necessary qualifications to ...? (f)

 se necesita/requiere = it takes `It takes time to learn a new language` - `It takes effort to succeed`